Xerophayze/Kokoro-Story/README.md

 - 🎭 **Multi-Voice Support**: Use Kokoro-82M voices for any number of characters in your story
 - 🧪 **Custom Voice Blending**: Mix any combination of Kokoro voices with weighted ratios to create reusable “custom_*” voice codes without touching the command line
 - 🔊 **Speaker Tags & Auto Detection**: Automatically parse `[speaker1]...[/speaker1]` or `[alice]...[/alice]` tags, normalize casing, and keep a live registry of every speaker for quick voice assignment
-- 🤖 **Gemini Pre-Processing**: Split long inputs into chapters/chunks, prepend your custom Gemini prompt, and stream each section through Google Gemini with a live progress indicator
+- 🤖 **Gemini Pre-Processing**: Automatically decides between whole-text or chapter-based Gemini runs.
+When chapter splitting is enabled, each chapter is sent as its own Gemini request with speaker-memory context; otherwise the entire story plus your pre-prompt goes as one request.
 - 🧠 **Speaker Memory Between Chunks**: Gemini requests carry forward the list of already-discovered speaker tags so later chunks keep the same character names (e.g., "Elora" stays "Elora" instead of becoming "Commander Elora")
 - 🖥️ **Local GPU Processing**: Run Kokoro-82M locally on your NVIDIA GPU for privacy and speed
 - ☁️ **Cloud API Option**: Use Replicate API when you don’t have local GPU resources